 Unless you have enough startup capital, you need financing to operate and grow your trucking company.
 Few truckers and owner-operators consider this matter when they start.
 However, cash flow becomes an issue as you grow your company and implement your business plan.

 Most shippers and freight brokers pay their bills in one of two ways.
 They pay in standard commercial terms of 30 to 60 days, or they pay using quick-pays.
 Unfortunately, most pay in 30 to 60 days.
 Consequently, your trucking company must be able to pay for fuel and other expenses while waiting up to eight weeks to get paid.

 Most truckers don’t account for slow payments when they start their companies.
 They soon run out of money and are forced to stop driving until some freight bills get paid.
 Many go out of business simply because they can’t pull enough loads to make it worth their while.
 Fortunately, it doesn’t have to be this way.

 One simple way to improve the cash flow of your trucking company is to use a freight factoring financing plan.
 This type of financing provides you with an advance for your slow-paying freight bills.
 Instead of waiting up to 60 days to get paid, you get paid by the factoring company in a day or two.
 This advance provides you with money to pay for your fuel and other expenses.

 Factoring is available to owner-operators, small fleet owners, and larger companies.
 It allows you to take on new clients without worrying about slow payments.
 When used correctly, factoring can help you grow your company and add shippers with confidence.
 To learn more, read “What is Freight Factoring and How Does it Work?”

 Need to finance your trucking company?

 We are a leading freight bill factoring company and can provide you with competitive terms.
 For a quote, fill out this form or call us toll-free at (877) 300 3258.

-Note: Factoring is only available to owner-operators that operate under their own authority.
+Note: Factoring is available only to owner-operators who operate under their own authority.